 if(target < mediant) {

-// Discard c/d as the mediant is closer to the target.
+// Discard c/d since the mediant is closer to the target.

 // How many times in a row should we do that?